Eduardo Feinmann

-Guillermo Eduardo Feinmann (born 31 October 1958 in Buenos Aires) is an Argentine journalist, columnist, and lawyer.
+Eduardo Guillermo Feinmann (born 31 October 1958) is an Argentine journalist, columnist, and lawyer.
 He works on Radio Mitre and A24.

 He was a political columnist in the radio program El Oro y el Moro on Radio 10, and also was the host of the news program El Diario on channel C5N.

 His confrontational and direct style has led him to make controversial statements.
 Feinmann describes himself as center-right and is against legalization of drugs and abortion;

 he is also recognized as a conservative.

 Studies

 At the age of nine years became the youngest winner of the James J. Owen international competition of philately held in Miami.
 Later he joined the Music Conservatory of Ramos Mejía, Buenos Aires, where he studied guitar and classical singing.
 In 1975 he was awarded a scholarship sponsored by the Rotary Club of Morón to continue his studies of music and French opera in Paris; the scholarship was rejected to continue studying for a law career at the University of Buenos Aires.